chloe-sijia-hu/nimpression_display/README.md

 ![Dashboard](img/admin_dashboard.png)
 ![Dashboard](img/admin_small.png)

-### 4. Getting Quotes and Make a booking with API Integration:
+### 4. Getting Quotes and Making a booking with API Integration:
 (Use Places API to autocomplete address and Distance Matrix API for calculating booking fee.)
 ![Booking](img/booking_1.png)
 ![Booking](img/booking_2.png)
-For admin, there are comprehensive filter for searching.
+For the admin, there are comprehensive filters for searching.
 ![Booking](img/admin_booking.png)
 ![Booking](img/admin_booking_edit.png)
 For customer to manage their booking:
 ![Booking](img/cart.png)

 ### 5. Subscription:
 Easy subscription management for admin.
-A button to copy all emails addresses in bulk for mass communication (e.g., in "email1; email2" format)
+A button to copy all the email addresses in bulk for mass communication (e.g., in "email1; email2" format)
 ![Email](img/home_email.png)
 ![Email](img/admin_email.png)

 ### 6. Role Access:
-Secure access for admin function.
+Secure access for admin functions.
 ![Access](img/admin_access.png)

-### 7. Cnotact:
+### 7. Contact:
 Use FormCarry API to collect user queries and send to admin's email.
 ![Access](img/contact.png)